mxcube/mxcubecore/docs/source/dev/user-based-login-details.md

 # User-based login details

 When logging in the very first user sees modal dialog `Select session` and must choose an experimental session.
 As long as one user is logged in, the consecutive users do not see this modal dialog.
-Pressing outside the modal or closing with `X` causes unsuccessful login and landing back on the login page.

 ## Multiple users: